Why take Geography?

 Geography is an important area of study to understand the world, its processes and patterns, and major issues.
 Many employers today are looking for people with knowledge of the larger world system and with the transferable geotechnology skills learned in this subject.
 Students who take geography develop critical thinking skills, research skills, communication skills, and learn to appreciate the Earth’s systems and resources.
 We have also participated in several trips to Europe in the past.

-CGC1D/1P- This course deals with major issues within Canadian geography involving the interrelationships between human and natural systems.
+CGC1D/1P- Canadian Geography – This course deals with major issues within Canadian geography involving the interrelationships between human and natural systems.
 Students will explore geographic mapping skills, physical diversity, debates surrounding resources (like the Alberta oil sands), population patterns, environmental issues in Canada, and population and cultural studies.

-CGR4M- Do you care about the environment?
+CGR4M- The Environment and Resource Management – Do you care about the environment?
 This course looks at the most important environmental issues occurring today.
 This course also explores ways of developing a more sustainable relationship with the environment and students will learn how to lessen their ecological footprint.

 |CGC1D||Issues in Canadian Geography||Academic|